Prof. Brian Powell is a Physical Oceanographer in

 the Department of Oceanography at the University of Hawai‘i at

-Mānoa and a Senior Fellow at the Joint Institute for Marine and
+Mānoa and a Senior Fellow at the Cooperative Institute for Marine and

 Atmospheric Research.
 His research focuses on the understanding and

 prediction of the ocean environment, including physics and

 biogeochemistry, applications of machine learning in state estimation